-The much anticipated Pokémon Home is now out!
-This new app allows you to store and trade all the Pokémon that you have been capturing from several different editions of the saga in one place.
+Pokémon Home allows you to store and trade all the Pokémon that you have been capturing from several different editions of the saga in one place.
 Find out more in this article and check it out!

 It's like a virtual home for your Pokémon.
 Divided among 200 boxes, you can store up to 6,000 Pokémon (with a premium subscription).
 It's compatible with the Pokémon Bank for the Nintendo 3DS.
-And the Nintendo Switch version is also compatible with Pokémon Let's Go, Pikachu!, Eevee!, Pokémon Sword, and Pokémon Shield.
-Soon it will also work with Pokémon Go.
+And the Nintendo Switch version is also compatible with Pokémon Let's Go, Pikachu!, Eevee!, Pokémon Sword, Pokémon Shield, and Pokémon Go.

 It's important to note that although Pokémon Home is available for the Nintendo Switch and mobile devices, the two versions are different.
 We'll fill you in below, but in general the mobile versions have more features while the Switch version is compatible with more editions.
 However, it's good to know that by linking your accounts for each (Switch and mobile versions), you can access all of your Pokémon in one space.

 How to use Pokémon Home on the Nintendo Switch?